Mark James Elgar Coode: Career

 On his return to the United Kingdom in 1972, Coode took up a new role at Kew.
 He was appointed the first taxonomist to work on Flore des Mascareignes project, a collaboration with the French Overseas Scientific and Technical Research Office (ORSTOM).
 He was appointed Principal Scientific Officer of the herbarium at the Royal Botanic Gardens, Kew, a position he held until 1997.
 From 1977 until 1990, he edited the Kew Bulletin.
 He left that role to work on the Brunei Handbook project.

 His work at Kew took him on extensive collection trips to Mauritius (including Rodrigues) and la Reunion, and throughout south-east Asia, including the Philippines in 1986, Sulawesi in 1989, and to Brunei in the 1990s.
 He continued his association with New Guinea with trips to Western New Guinea in the 1990s.
 The collections can be found in the main herbaria of the respective countries as well as at Kew.

 The International Plant Name Index currently lists over 200 plants published against his name between 1965 and 2024.
 Coode's work has been recognised by fellow botanists with at least nine eponymous taxa, including: Asparagus coodei; Astragalus coodei; Elaeocarpus coodei; Henckelia coodei; Mapania coodei; Melicope coodeana; Reseda coodei; Sericolea coodei; Weinmannia coodei.
 Since his ostensible retirement, he has continued his lifelong work on Elaeocarpaceae.

-Personal life
+Personal life and death

 Coode has five sons to his first wife, Caroline.He remarried a fellow botanist, Sandy Atkins, whose own work principally focuses on the taxonomy and classification of the verbena family.

+Coode died on 4 October 2025, at the age of 87–88.